 Ants are custodians.
 Leave a few crumbs or other morsels on a picnic table, and overnight they’ll likely be gone thanks in part to ants, who are extraordinarily gifted at finding and hauling away scraps of just about any and every food type.

 Ants are food for others.
 Let’s not forget the way the food chain works – sometimes you’re predator, sometimes you’re prey.
 And ants are an important food source for other insects, spiders, frogs, lizards, birds, fish, some mammals, and even people (don’t knock them ‘til you’ve tried them).

 Of the nearly three dozen ant species in Oklahoma, only two are cause for concern.
 Carpenter ants (red or black) are one of the largest species common in our area, and over long periods of time they can cause damage to trees and wooden structures, including homes.
 They don’t actually eat wood, but they do chew it as they tunnel.
 They probably should be controlled, especially when populations get out of control.

 And of course there is the red imported fire ant that lives outdoors and whose sting packs a mighty wallop.
 They’ve been sighted in Tulsa and a few surrounding counties, and they’ve become prevalent in southern Oklahoma.
 If you suspect these little monsters have inhabited your yard, you definitely want to take steps to get rid of them.

-In the home, I can see how most people might few them as pests.
-But in all fairness, household ant invasions are largely the result our own doing, meaning they aren’t likely to stick around if food sources aren’t available (juice spills on countertops, grease on stovetops, ripe fruit sitting out, for example.)
+In the home, I can see how most people might view them as pests.
+But in all fairness, household ant invasions are largely the result of our own doing, meaning they aren’t likely to stick around if food sources aren’t available (juice spills on countertops, grease on stovetops, ripe fruit sitting out, for example.)